ShovonCodes/ShovonCodes/README.md

 <br/>

-I'm a Electrical and Computer Engineer and is passionate about programming and software development.
-I am a Full-Stack web developer focusing on Python, JavaScript and AWS technologies.
-Currently I am working as a Software Development Engineer at <a href="https://www.craftsmenltd.com/">Craftsmen.</a>
+I'm a Electrical and Computer Engineer who also  happens to be passionate about programming and software development.
+I am a Full-Stack software developer focusing on JavaScript and AWS technologies.
+Currently I am working as a Software Development Engineer II at <a href="https://www.craftsmenltd.com/">Craftsmen.</a>

 <br/>